 Georgia Law Review

 Woods, Andrea; Mayson, Sandra G.; Sudeall, Lauren; Armstrong, Guthrie; and Potts, Anthony, "Boots and Bail on the Ground: Assessing the Implementation of Misdemeanor Bail Reforms in Georgia" (2020).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2390.